JinsBurger/CTF/2020/DEFCON_Quals/blursed/README.md

-the shellcode of cursed is compatible with blursed one. but needs luck
+the shellcode of cursed is compatible with blursed one. <br> but needs luck